guoyb17/FairQuantize/README.md

 ### CelebA

-**Note**: so far, our paper have not used CelebA for any experiment yet.
+**Note**: so far, our paper has not used CelebA for any experiment yet.

 [offical website](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)